Bacteria, Infection & Sepsis

 All these infections are caused by bacteria that exist on or inside the body already.
 Sometimes the bacteria are introduced, for example when a person is injured or undergoes a medical procedure.
 Find out why hospital-acquired infections, such as most outbreaks of superbugs like MRSA, are a common occurrence.

 Sepsis is a serious complication that can arise in people who have a severe bacterial infection that has spread throughout the blood to other parts of the body.
 Without rapid antibiotic treatment, it is possible for sepsis to cause multiple organ failure, resulting in lifelong disability or even death.
 Find out more about sepsis.

-Antibiotics are a type of drug used to treat bacterial infections.
+Antibiotics are a type of drug used to treat bacterial infection.
 Find out more about antibiotics.

 Sometimes, bacterial infections become resistant to multiple types of antibiotics.
 These infections can be very hard to treat.
 That is why we are committed to funding research into new antibiotics, antibiotic combinations and treatments, as well as educating the world about how to prevent antibiotic resistance.
 We are also dedicated to providing support for people affected by resistant infections.

 Please help support crucial research into new antibiotic therapies and education programs to help ensure a safer future for you and your loved ones.